-This Chocolate Cake with Creamy Peanut Butter Frosting is rich, chocolatey and absolutely decadent!
+This Chocolate Layer Cake with Creamy Peanut Butter Frosting is rich, chocolatey and absolutely decadent!

 Some days just call for a nice big, fat piece of chocolate cake with peanut butter frosting don’t they??
 How bout we make today THAT day?
 Deal??